-You will study eight compulsory modules including a module which helps develop your professional and academic skills.
-In addition, you choose an 8-month paid work placement or a Dissertation or Client Project.
-If you choose to take the work placement the course will last 17 months.
+You will study nine compulsory modules including a module which helps develop your professional and academic skills.
+In addition, you can choose to apply for an 8-month paid work placement or take a Dissertation or Client Project.
+If you choose to take the work placement the course last 17 months.
 If you choose not to take a work placement the course lasts 12 months.

 Principles of International Events Marketing